Our knowledge of orthopaedics. Your best health.

 This X-ray of an elbow taken from the side shows severe osteoarthritis.
 Note the large bone spurs that have formed around the joint.
 During an arthroscopic procedure, these bone spurs can be removed, along with any loose fragments of cartilage.

-There are several elbow surgical treatments that are currently most effective when done as an open, traditional procedure.
+There are several elbow surgical treatments that are currently still most effective when done as an open, traditional procedure.
 These include surgeries to:

 Some advanced surgeries combine arthroscopic and open procedures in the same setting.
 For example, in a severe case of osteochondritis dissecans, a loose piece of bone may be removed arthroscopically, and the damaged area of the humerus may be treated with a bone graft using an open surgical technique.